ashsinghrajput/ne04j_graphdatabase/README.md

 # ne04j_graphdatabase
-compared  the visualization tools like tableau and BI using graph database through  connectors like JDBC and ODBC .
+Compared the visualization tools like tableau and power BI using graph database through connectors like JDBC and ODBC!